 During PY 2022/23, the Urban County funded programs with CDBG Entitlement funds, and seven new programs with CDBG-CV funds.
 Private funding from foundations, corporations, and individuals, as well as a variety of state and local funding sources, leveraged the CDBG and CDBG-CV funds each of those agencies received.
 As part of the application and reporting process, subrecipients report their total activity cost and the sources of funding.
 Based on that information, CDBG funding accounted for only a fraction of the activity costs reported by the subrecipients.
 The Urban County also worked with the City of Seaside, another CDBG Entitlement jurisdiction, for the development a homeless shelter on city owned land which will serve the homeless in the Monterey Peninsula area.
-The shelter was completed in PY 2022/23 and can house 35 individuals.
+The shelter, which is named Case de Noche Buena was completed in PY 2022/23 and can house 35 individuals.
 Six rooms are dedicated to single women.
+In FY 2022/23 Case de Noche Buena served 98 individuals.

 In addition, the Urban County will provide \$100,000 of HHAP-3 funding for the operation of the shelter.